open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 BOMs before using the OpenTelemetry starter.

-The `opentelemetry-bom` BOM will allow you to align the OpenTelemetry versions of the OpenTelemetry starter and Spring Boot 3.
+The `opentelemetry-bom` BOM will allow you to align the OpenTelemetry versions of the OpenTelemetry dependencies and transitive dependencies.

 With the `opentelemetry-instrumentation-bom-alpha` BOM, you won't have to declare the dependency versions for additional instrumentations.